tobeva/tobeva.com/content/blog/2022-02-26-se-radio/index.md

 record about one show every two months.
 Combined the nine hosts produce a new show almost every week.

-I found that recording the epsiode is actually the easiest part, which suprised me.
+I was surprised to discover that recording the epsiode was actually one of the easier parts of the role for me.
 By then you're hopefully well prepared and you are usually interviewing a true expert, so it's pretty easy to keep them talking for about an hour.

 The hardest part for me and many of the hosts is eliminate "filler words".
 I was able to excise "um" from my vocabulary pretty easily, but words like "okay" and "so" and “I guess” keep croping up.
-This a good skill to master for real-life as well, at least in somewhat formal settings.
+Speaking without filler words is good skill to master for real-life as well, at least in more formal settings.

-Most of the effort towards preparing a show involves vetting and lining up the guests, but the activity that feels most like homework is producing an outline for the show.
+Much of the effort towards preparing a show involves vetting and lining up the guests, but the activity that feels most like homework is producing an outline for the show.
 It's easy to drag your feet on doing the research you need to do in order to write a good outline.
 An outline is not a list of